jhnnsnk/nest-desktop/deployer/deploy-openshift.rst

 - https://okd.hbp.eu for the production.

 .. note::
-   I strongly recommend to use the development page for testing.
+   We strongly recommend to use the development page for testing.

 |